How To Selected the Best Diaper Bags

 Speaking of straps, they have always been a serious consideration among our testers.
 The straps associated with the Ergobaby may not be industry-leading, but surely do offer ample comfort.

-The straps however, aren’t the only awesome thing about this bag.
-As mentioned earlier, the bag also boasts 40% more storage capacity than our second runner-up This space also comes with some awesome organisation capabilities.
-The interior pockets offers multiple sections capable of holding diaper supplies, and the front zipper pocket is fully insulated.
+The straps however aren’t the only awesome thing about this bag.
+As mentioned earlier, the bag also boasts 40% more storage capacity than our second runner-up This space also comes with some awesome organization capabilities.
+The interior pockets offer multiple sections capable of holding diaper supplies, and the front zipper pocket is fully insulated.

 Add to all this the huge changing pad that comes with the bag.
 The pad is absolutely water-proof and fits snugly inside the bag, despite being a full six inches larger than any other pad included with the bags we tested.
 Experienced parents know how advantageous a waterproof and large changing pad can be during diaper emergencies.

-The bag does boast the use of some long lasting materials and quirky features such as mesh panels on shoulder straps and a water-resistant tub bottom.
+The bag does boast the use of some long-lasting materials and quirky features such as mesh panels on shoulder straps and a water-resistant tub bottom.
 But even these features were not enough for us to overlook the quality of the fabric used, which, to some of our testers, felt like cheap nylon.
-Even after looking at all the colour options being offered by the brand, our testers were not particularly impressed by the way the fabric of the bag felt.
+Even after looking at all the color options being offered by the brand, our testers were not particularly impressed by the way the fabric of the bag felt.